Limits to Perception by Quantum Monitoring with Finite Efficiency

+We formulate limits to perception under continuous quantum measurements by comparing the quantum states assigned by agents that have partial access to measurement outcomes.
+To this end, we provide bounds on the trace distance and the relative entropy between the assigned state and the actual state of the system.
+These bounds are expressed solely in terms of the purity and von Neumann entropy of the state assigned by the agent, and are shown to characterize how an agent's perception of the system is altered by access to additional information.
+We apply our results to Gaussian states and to the dynamics of a system embedded in an environment illustrated on a quantum Ising chain.

 Quantum theory rests on the fact that the \emph{quantum state} of a system encodes all predictions of possible measurements as well as the system's posterior evolution.
 However, in general different agents may assign different states to the same system, depending on their knowledge of it.
 Complete information of the physical state of a system is equated to pure states, mathematically modeled by unit vectors in Hilbert space.
 In contrast, mixed states correspond to a lack of complete descriptions of the system, either due to uncertainties in the preparation, or due to the system being correlated with secondary systems.
-In this paper we address the basic problem of quantifying how different the descriptions that two agents provide of the same system can be, given access to different information of its state.
+In this paper, we address how the perception of a system differs among observers with different levels of knowledge.
+Specifically, we quantify how different the effective descriptions that two agents provide of the same system can be, when acquiring information through continuous measurements.

-Consider a monitored quantum system, that is, a system being consecutively measured in time.
-Omniscient agent $\mathcal{O}$ is assumed to know all interactions and measurements that occur to the system.
+Consider a monitored quantum system, that is, a system being continuously measured in time.
+An omniscient agent $\mathcal{O}$ is assumed to know all interactions and measurements that occur to the system.
 In particular, she has access to all outcomes of measurements that are performed.
-As such, $\mathcal{O}$ has a complete description of the pure state of the system.
-While not necessary for subsequent results, we model such monitoring process by continuous quantum measurements~\cite{JacobsIntro2006, Bookwiseman2009, Bookjacobs2014}, due to their relevance to experiments~\cite{MurchNature2013, ScienceDevoret2013,SiddiqiNature2014}.
+As such, $\mathcal{O}$ has a complete description of the \emph{pure state} $\rhog{t} = \left(\rhog{t}\right)^2$ of the system.